minhphan88/minhphan88.github.io/_others/mapreduce.md

   The algorithms were tested against variables including: data size, number of mappers, number of reducers and number of slave nodes.
   The context of co-occurrence is the closest 2 words in the same sentence.
 ## Outcomes
-  Overall,the “stripe” approach performs better than the “pairs” approach in all the testing environments.
+  Overall, the “stripe” approach performs better than the “pairs” approach in all the testing environments.
 ## What I've learned from this project
   1. Choosing the best algorithm